bright/new-www/content/blog/elevating-from-frontend-to-fullstack-developer-wojciech.md

 **My journey to Bright Inventions has an interesting twist**.
 Initially, I aimed to work as a frontend developer and accepted a job offer from a different company.
 However, I still had an interview planned for the position at Bright Inventions.
 Already landing another job, I didn't approach that interview as thoroughly as I should have.
 I began working elsewhere, gradually transitioning into a role as a mobile developer, which, while adjacent to frontend work, was different from what I aspired to do.

 **My friend — who also happened to be my college professor — highly recommended Bright Inventions and encouraged me to reapply**.
 However, it was Ula who reached out to me around 6 months after my failed interview, asking if I was open to trying again.
 I immediately said “yes” and finally joined the company.
-This adventure has been ongoing for almost 4 years now.
+This adventure has been ongoing **for almost 4 years now**.

 <div className="image">![Bright Inventions team — the winners of Challenge Gdańsk triathlon competition.](../../static/images/wojtek_challenge.png "Bright Inventions team — the winners of Challenge Gdańsk triathlon competition.")</div>

-*Bright Inventions' team — the winners of Challenge Gdańsk triathlon competition.*
+*<center>Bright Inventions' team — the winners of Challenge Gdańsk triathlon competition.</center>*

 ## Frontend or backend — which one is closer to your heart?